iurysza/module-graph/plugin-build/CONTRIBUTING.md

 This is the source for the Module Graph Gradle plugin.

 # Formatting
-The code style of this project is enforced with Ktlint.
+The code style of this project is enforced with Detekt.
 Run it with:
-`./gradlew :plugin-build:modulegraph:ktlintTestSourceSetCheck`
+`./gradlew :plugin-build:modulegraph:detekt`

 # Test
 This project has extensive unit tests.
 Run them locally with: